PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ docker pull registry
 ```

-We also need to build the `adderservice` image, if we don't already have it available to do this `cd` into the `micro/adderservice` directory and run:
+This recipe uses the code from our previous recipe `Building a Single Container`.
+If you don't have this already you should grab the code from the accompanying source for the chapter under `source/Building_Single_Container`.
+We will need to build the the `adderservice` image from the previous recipe, to build this `cd` into the `micro/adderservice` directory and run:

 ```sh
 $ docker build -t adderservice .